-Amazon has announced a new partnership with UK Trade & Investment (UKTI) designed to help small and media sized enterprises (SMEs) increase their exports and grow their e-commerce sales.
+Amazon has announced a new partnership with UK Trade & Investment (UKTI) designed to help small and medium sized enterprises (SMEs) increase their exports and grow their e-commerce sales.
 The Memorandum of Understanding (MOU) was signed today at the GREAT Global Investment Conference 2015 in Central London.

 “The global e-commerce market grew by more than 20% last year, underscoring the huge opportunity for businesses of all sizes to grow their businesses by increasing their sales online and expanding to new markets,” said Catherine Raines, chief executive officer of UKTI.
 “By working with industry partners such as Amazon, UKTI is helping to make sure British businesses set the pace both in terms of e-commerce and exports.”

 UK SMEs currently trail behind the rest of Europe in terms of exports, according to research from UKTI.
 Of the five million companies in the UK, only one in five currently export – compared with one in four in France and one in three in Germany.
-Meanwhile, only one in five UK SMEs currently make sales through digital channels according to the Lloyds Bank UK Business Digital Index 2015.
+Meanwhile, only one in five UK SMEs currently makes sales through digital channels according to the Lloyds Bank UK Business Digital Index 2015.
 The agreement signed between Amazon and UKTI will help to encourage and facilitate overseas trade for British businesses through new resources and dedicated programmes that show the simplicity of selling through Amazon’s global e-commerce platforms.